Methodology and data sources

 - Filter to residential properties in the same scope (subdivision by default; neighborhood as a fallback for sparse subdivisions — see §4).

-- Filter to properties with the same BCAD class code as the subject (a class-code match is the strongest comparable signal BCAD records).
+- Filter to properties with the same CAD class code as the subject (a class-code match is the strongest comparable signal the CAD records).

 - Filter to properties built within ±10 years of the subject.